We’ve been hard a work over the last year designing an even better Edison robot. Meet Edison V2.0.

 EdPy is a Python based programming environment for Edison.
 It’s FREE, online and the best way we can think of to introduce students to a written programming language.
 Students can now write programs in Python and see their code come to life in Edison.
 Check it out here www.edpyapp.com

 EdBlocks is a super simple graphical programming language for introducing younger students to programming.
 EdBlocks is based on Scratch Blocks created by the MIT Media Lab and Google.
-EdBlocks is in the final stages of development and will be launched before the end of the year as an online app.
-Android and iPad version will be released in the first half of 2017.
+EdBlocks is in the final stages of development and will be released in the first half of 2017.
 All versions will be FREE!

 So by now I’m sure you’re thinking… ‘How much are they going to slug us for all this improved performance and features?’